-- Add all the description in one go.
+Add all the description in one go or spread it out.

-This isn’t really an and/or choice.
-The story will help you decide.
+This isn’t really a one-time decision.
+The scene within each story will help you decide.
 Let’s look in a little more detail.

-If the location is a one off, in other words, if the location will be used in just one scene, then add the description at the start of the scene in one chunk.
+If the location is used in just one scene, then add the description at the start of the scene in one chunk.

-If the location will be used in more than one scene, then you need to take a different approach.
-In this situation you start with a significant description, probably a single paragraph.
-Then, as the scenes progress you layer in more description, a line at a time.
+If the location is used in more than one scene, then you need to take a different approach.
+In this situation, you start with a significant description, probably a single paragraph.
+Then, as the scenes progress, you layer in more description, one line at a time.

-Our main character has been captured and placed in a cell.
-He will escape at the end of the scene and that’s the last the reader will see of the cell.
-Therefore, the cell will appear in just one scene.
-However, since the scene is just in one location it is still an important location and is worthy of significant description.
+John has been captured and placed in a cell.
+He will escape at the end of the scene, and that’s the last the reader will see of the cell.
+However, even though the prison cell is only used in this one scene, it is still an important location and a significant plot point and is worthy of significant description.

-In this situation, you present the description into a couple of paragraphs:
+In this situation, you present the description in a couple of paragraphs:

-The cell was a small, perfectly square room.
-It was about six foot in height with each wall no more then four feet in length.
-There was a single window halfway up one wall.
-It was also perfectly square and let in a small amount of light, though it was blocked by a grill.
+The cell was a small, perfectly square room, about six foot in height with each wall no more than four feet in length.
+A single window, also perfectly square, was halfway up one wall and let in a small amount of light, though blocked by a grill.
 The only other source of light was a single bulb that hung from the center of the ceiling.

 Along the opposite wall was a squat bed.
-Its frame was steel but years of use leaving numerous scratches and knocks.
-On the bed was a yellow mattress mottled with strains.
-The only way into or out of the cell was a single, heavy grey door.
+Its frame was steel, but years of use had left numerous scratches and knicks.
+On the bed was a yellow mattress mottled with stains.
+The only way in or out of the cell was a single heavy gray door.

-This time our main character has been locked up in the cell and will not escape until near the end of the book.
+This time John has been locked up in the cell and will not escape until near the end of the book.
 The cell will be the location for a number of scenes and is, therefore, a vital location for the story.
-In this case the location will appear in a number of scenes.
-This approach is now different.
-When the location is first introduced we provide the reader with a significant, but not extended description.
-Then, as the scenes progress the writer will layer in a number of short descriptions to add texture to the location:
+In this case, the location will appear in a number of scenes.
+This requires a different approach.
+When the location is first introduced, we provide the reader with a significant, but not extended, description.
+Then, as the scenes progress, the author will layer in a number of short descriptions to add texture to the location.

-The cell was a perfectly square room.
-It was about six foot in height with each wall no more then four feet in length.
-There was a single window halfway up one wall.
-A single bulb hung from the center of the ceiling.
-There was a single bed, a yellowed mattress resting on a grey steel frame.
-The only way into or out of the cell was a single, heavy grey door.
+The cell was a perfectly square room, about six foot in height with each wall no more than four feet in length.
+A single window was halfway up one wall, and a single bulb hung from the center of the ceiling.
+A bed consisting of a yellowed mattress rested on a steel frame.
+The only way in or out of the cell was a heavy gray door.

 Here you can see we have cut the initial description to a single paragraph.
-It is enough for the reader to form a picture in their mind’s eye.
+It is enough for the reader to form a picture in his or her mind’s eye.

-In a situation where a location will be used for a number of scenes you have a little more freedom.
-What you are able to do is layer in more detailed description.
-In this case you could write in a couple of sections where the main character examines the room.
-Perhaps he tests out the bed, and then looks at the window; perhaps he bangs on the door or spots some writing on the wall.
-In each case you would layer in more description.
+In this situation, where a location will be used for a number of scenes, you have a little more freedom.
+What you can do is layer in more detailed descriptions.
+You could write in a couple sections where the main character examines the room.
+Perhaps he tests out the bed and then looks at the window; perhaps he bangs on the door or spots some writing on the wall.
+In each case, you would layer in more description.

 John looked closely at the bed.
-The mattress was yellowed and mottled with stains ranging in color from blood red to deep, dark brown.
+The mattress was yellowed and mottled with stains ranging in color from bloodred to deep, dark brown.
 He lifted the mattress.
-The frame was gun metal grey, though it was scratched and dented.
-On the left hand leg someone had started to scratch out a series of tally marks, the lines of white clearly visible.
+The frame was gunmetal gray, though it was scratched and dented.
+On the left-hand leg, someone had scratched out a series of tally marks, the lines of white paint underneath clearly visible.
 Paul counted to thirty before giving up.

 This process produces a layering effect.
-Each time it is repeated the location is further ingrained on the reader’s mind.
+Each time it is repeated, the location is further ingrained in the reader’s mind.

-Remember the key rules of thumb, when writing description are:
+Remember the key rules of thumb, when writing description: